Investigation of possible infection transmission

 Secure fax: 0208 957 2884

-- FRM 1534 should be completed and accompanied by relevant laboratory reports
+- A post transfusion infection report form (Word doc) should be completed and accompanied by relevant laboratory reports

 - Email may be used for sending personal identifiable information ONLY if sending from a secure NHS.net email account

 Weeks or months will generally have passed following the blood transfusion before the reported infection is diagnosed so these reports are rarely urgent.
 However, because archive material from each donation is only kept for three years, it is important that transmission incidents are reported as soon as possible to ensure a complete investigation.

 Initial details, or a broad outline of the case, may be provided in an e-mail message and then the notification form must be completed.

 All cases are discussed after receipt at a weekly multi-disciplinary meeting including expert virologists and representatives of the Blood Borne Virus Unit, PHE Colindale, after which further information and/or test results may be requested.